dmitry-grechko/fisk-book-ios/README.md

 # fisk-book-ios

-This project is going to be about creating an app that will display information about fishing.
+This project is built using Swift & Swift UI.

+This is an education project.